-This is a brief quiz to give a general idea of your attachment conditioning.
+Here are two quizzes to give a general idea of your attachment conditioning.
 The reliability is not very high but it can be a good start.
-Takes 10 minutes to complete.
+They take around 10 minutes to complete.

 Book a free introductory attachment repair session

 After an hour of talking, Cedric is able to offer an informed guesstimate of your attachment style.Book a Free Intro Call